antoniu200/Return-Dislikes-to-my-YT-Channel/README.md

 -------------------
 If you:
    - Own a YouTube channel
-   - Want to display dislike counts in an automated comment
+   - Want to display dislike counts in a comment (you can pin the comment manually)
-   - Want a semi-automatic solution (you must run the script manually)
+   - Want a semi-automatic solution (you must run the script manually, or schedule it; see below)

 Then this script could be your solution.